St. Dominic Catholic Church (Miami): The Parish

-There are numerous groups and movements within the parish of St. Dominic, including Emaus, Cursillos de Cristiandad, CCD (religious education), RCIA (adult religious education and preparation for the sacraments), Grupo de Oración (prayer group part of the Charismatic Renovation), and the FIRST Catholic Action group in the U.S. Ministries include Music (both choral and show choirs), Ministers of the Word, Ministers of the Eucharist, and many others.
-St. Dominic Parish opens its doors to everyone, there is a large number of parishioners that continue coming to Mass here and participating in activities here in spite of having moved to other areas of the city of Miami.
-Numerous concerts and musical programs, as well as dinner dances and other events, help to keep the community together socially and raise funds for its upkeep and maintenance.
+There are currently many church groups and movements within the parish of St. Dominic, including Emaus, Cursillos de Cristiandad, CCD (religious education), RCIA (adult religious education and preparation for the sacraments), Grupo de Oración (prayer group part of the Charismatic Renovation), and the FIRST Catholic Action group in the US.
+Ministries include music (both choral and show choirs), Ministers of the Word and Ministers of the Eucharist.

-Art and design
+Architecture and Art

 St. Dominic's layout is semi-circular in nature.
 On the church's exterior there are ten stained glass windows in the shape of arches depicting important themes in Catholicism.
 The entrance of the church consists of three major arches and underneath each arch there is a stone mosaic.
 The first mosaic from the left depicts the Dominican theologians that were important in the New World.
 The second and middle mosaic depicts Jesus "blessing and sending the 12 (Apostles) to announce the Good News" and St. Dominic welcoming the onlooker.
 The third mosaic on the right depicts a "boat bringing the first missionaries to the Florida peninsula."
 Both the stained glass windows and the arched mosaics were produced by the same artist, Father Domingo Iturgaiz from Navarre, Spain.

 The church roof is in the shape of a triangular spire and its summit contains an iron cross that is illuminated at night.
 “Scalloping waves of barrel tiles” cover the roof.
-From the church's interior one can better appreciate the beauty and the color of the stained glass windows.
 The seating arrangement is also semi-circular and accommodates 850 persons.
 There are six aisles that lead to the main altar.
 On the altar area there is a baptismal font and an ambo (pulpit).
 On the back wall of the sanctuary hangs a cross and two statues, one of Mary and one of St. Joseph.
 Alongside the walls with the stained glass windows are the Stations of the Cross by Spanish artist Jose Luis Coomonte.